-in which $\langle \cdot \rangle$ denotes averaging over all starting times, as was true for the MSD calculation.
-Under this definition, a large $\chi_4$ indicates stronger dynamical heterogeneity.
+in which $\langle \cdot \rangle$ again denotes averaging over all starting times.
+Under this definition, a larger $\chi_4$ indicates stronger dynamical heterogeneity.

 The measured relation between $\chi_4$ and the delay time $\tau$ for a given packing fraction is similar to that of a glassy system, as shown in Fig.~\ref{fig:dynamicaltimescale}a.
 At small $\tau$, all particles vibrate within their respective cages, resulting in $\chi_4\approx0$, while at large $\tau$, all particles have diffused, also resulting in $\chi_4\approx0$.
 At intermediate $\tau$, $\chi_4$ reaches a peak value at time $\tau^*$, setting a timescale for when dynamical heterogeneity is strongest.
-As the packing fraction increases, $\tau^*$ increases exponentially with $\phi$, see Fig.~\ref{fig:dynamicaltimescale}b, indicating rapid slow down in the dynamics to develop correlated motion.
+As the packing fraction increases, $\tau^*$ increases exponentially with $\phi$, see Fig.~\ref{fig:dynamicaltimescale}b, indicating rapid slowdown in the dynamics to develop correlated motion.

-While the growth of $\tau^*$ fits the classical description of dynamical heterogeneity for glassy systems, the peak value of $\chi_4$ increases non-monotonically with $\phi$, as seen in Fig.~\ref{fig:dynamicaltimescale}a, which may reflect two unique features in our vibrated raft.
-First, as $\phi$ increases, the standing waves further diminish due to the more frequent particle collisions and the increased out-of-plane bending rigidity as in Fig~\ref{fig:dispersion}d.
-The disappearance of the waves de-correlate the motion of nearby particles and thus decrease the dynamical heterogeneity.
-Second, at the vertically vibrated interface, a highly-confined particle has the option to move slightly out-of-plane, which may discourage the formation of strong contact force networks and thus de-correlates the motion of nearby particles.
-This makes the effective interaction potential between particles softer and the raft weakly compressible.
+While the growth of $\tau^*$ fits the classical description of dynamical heterogeneity for glassy systems, the peak value of $\chi_4$ varies non-monotonically with $\phi$, as seen in Fig.~\ref{fig:dynamicaltimescale}a, which may reflect two unique features in our vibrated raft.
+First, as $\phi$ increases, the standing waves further diminish due to the more frequent particle collisions and the increased out-of-plane bending rigidity as in Fig.~\ref{fig:dispersion}d.
+The disappearance of the waves de-correlates the motion of nearby particles and thus decreases the dynamical heterogeneity.
+Second, at the vertically vibrated interface, a highly confined particle can move slightly out-of-plane, which may discourage the formation of strong contact force networks and thus de-correlate the motion of nearby particles.
+This makes the effective interaction potential between particles softer and the raft more compressible.
 These two mechanisms may compete with the traditional role of density in the dynamical heterogeneity.